IOC's move to reintegrate Russia into Olympics meets opposition

 "We stand firmly in our position.
 Now is not the right time to consider their return."

-The mayor of Paris said though that she was in favour of Russian athletes competing as neutrals at the 2024 Olympics.
+The mayor of Paris said though that she was in favour of Russian athletes competing at the 2024 Olympics, providing they did so as neutrals.

 "I think that it's a sporting moment and we shouldn't deprive athletes of the competition," Anne Hidalgo told France 2 television on Thursday.